CortaxBTW/Silk-CSS/README.md

 If I find any part of my css anywhere I will take actions against the owner.

-Enjoy the css but I will repeat DO NOT SHARE WITH ANYONE, Even a close friend.
+Enjoy the css but I will repeat DO NOT SHARE WITH ANYONE, Even a close friend